tundish/blathnaid/blathnaid/book/chapters.rst

 and despite his intention to keep moving, Jack could not resist the temptation to explore them.

 Some had whole streets given over to shops and markets.
-Mostly empty now.
+But these were mostly empty now.
 And the bigger they had been, the more shabby they seemed to have ended up.

 The countryside around was ever more sad and bare,